shilangyu/SVM-from-scratch/notes.md

 \ell(w, b) = \lambda ||w||^2 +  \frac{1}{n}\sum_{i=1}^n H(x_i, y_i) = \lambda w^Tw + \frac{1}{n}\sum_{i=1}^n \max(0, 1 - y_i(w \cdot x_i - b))
 $$

-Here $\lambda > 0$ is the constant regularization parameter controlling the trade-off between correct predictions and large margins.
+Here $\lambda > 0$ is the regularization hyperparameter controlling the trade-off between correct predictions and large margins.
 To perform gradient descent we will need to compute the partial derivatives with respect to the trainable parameters ($w$ and $b$).
 Let's start by considering the hinge loss function which can be split into two cases: when we reach the left and right case of the $\max$ function.

 $$
 H(x_i, y_i) = \begin{cases}